how to make an origami box

-How to Fold a Traditional Origami Box With Lid
+How to Make an Origami Box With Lid

-These instructions will show you how to make an origami box, also known as a masu box.
+Let’s learn how to make a classic origami box, also known as a masu box.

 Recommended Paper